 You don’t technically need to dress for dinner (although the restaurant’s the one place you can’t wander into in your robe, fresh from the spa), but it’s quite an elegant setting so you can break out your finery without feeling overdressed.

 The award-winning Dower House serves a Modern British menu; chef David Campbell and his team love their all-new kitchen, and that enthusiasm translates into exquisite, creative dishes.
 Who knew chocolate and eucalyptus go together?
 (You may hear your fellow diners marvelling loudly over the chef’s artistry – the praise is fully deserved.)
 The full, fabulous tasting menu is served on Fridays, Saturdays and Sundays, but you won't go hungry mid-week with all-day dishes served in the restaurant or the beautifully manicured garden.
+Pastel-pink hues and floral prints abound at Montagu's Mews, where chef Martin Blake dishes up ever-changing seasonal classics from curated à la carte and tasting menus.
+During summer, dine alfresco on the hotel's manicured terrace.

 They’ll mix anything you like (the classic negronis are perfect) and the blue-and-gold bar across the hall from the restaurant’s a pleasant place to sit and sip a while.
+Montagu's Mews also has a team of expert mixologists who are on-call for all your cocktail needs.

 Breakfast is served from 8am to 10.30am; Sundays until 11am.
 An all-day menu runs from 12 noon to 9pm; the tasting menu (available Friday, Saturday and Sunday) is served from 7pm to 9pm and afternoon tea is from 1.30pm to 5pm.